Accounts receivable turnover: formula & how to calculate it

 Collecting cash is a critical part of your company's AR cycle.
-Efficient collections smooth cash flow and working capital projections, helping you chart your business' course.
+Efficient collections, smooth cash flow and working capital projections, all help you chart your business' course.
 The Accounts Receivable Turnover ratio (AR Turnover ratio) measures collection efficiency and offers several benefits.

-In this guide, you will learn what the AR turnover ratio is, along with the following:
+In this guide, you'll learn what the AR turnover ratio is, along with the following:

 What is the accounts receivable turnover ratio?

 The accounts receivable turnover ratio measures how quickly your customers pay their invoices.
 This metric is also called the debtor’s turnover ratio or receivables turnover.
 Its primary purpose is to measure how efficiently your company collects cash.
 You can calculate this ratio using data from your financial statements.